diwu/DWURecyclingAlert/README.md

 A drop-in tool that monitors UITableViewCell & UICollectionViewCell rendering performance on the fly.

-* Detects non-recycled UIView and CALayer elements inside UITableViewCell & UICollectionViewCell.
+* Detects non-recycled UIView, CALayer and UIImage objects inside UITableViewCell & UICollectionViewCell.
 * Displays the time it takes to render each UITableViewCell and UICollectionViewCell, in milliseconds.

 #Usage